taoshiqian/mnist-best-implementation/README.md

-this is an implementation of mnist classification\r\n
+this is an implementation of mnist classification

 the origin is caicloud